 How Does a Person join P.E.O.?

-A correct response is that a woman is sponsored by five members in the chapter.
+A correct response is that a woman is sponsored by three members in the chapter.
 The sponsorship and invitation process includes getting to know the prospective member well, and explaining some of the personal commitment and responsibilities that come with membership.
 If a woman should be invited to join a particular chapter, she may then make her decision based on what she has learned about the chapter and P.E.O. in general.

 What is a "Project?"